Deep Reinforcement Learning for Energy-Efficient on the Heterogeneous Computing Architecture: Materials and Methods

 Context switching is the process of switching between different tasks or threads by the processor.
 This is done to ensure that the maximum number of tasks are executed in the shortest possible time.
 When a context switch occurs, the processor saves the current task's kernel context, including the processor registers and program counter, in a Process Control Block \cite{khaing2018development} (Switch Frame).
 This information is then used to load the context of the new task and jump to its location in memory, allowing it to run.

-The cost of context switching in a \gls*{cpu} is high, as it requires saving and restoring the data from the registers to \gls*{ram} \cite{lobur2021automated}, which takes time.
+The cost of context switching in a \gls*{cpu} is high, as it requires saving and restoring the data from the registers to \gls*{ram} \cite{yu2023robust}, which takes time.
 In contrast, the context switch of a \gls*{gpu} uses the \gls*{cpu} resources in a time-sharing manner, and is designed to process parallelisable data, which is less efficient for a \gls*{cpu} to compute sequentially.
-A \gls*{gpu} utilises an efficient work pool to ensure continuous task execution without idle hardware resources, and when a task encounters a pipeline stall, other tasks can run in parallel and utilize the idle pipelines.
+A \gls*{gpu} utilises an efficient work pool to ensure continuous task execution without idle hardware resources, and when a task encounters a pipeline stall, other tasks can run in parallel and utilise the idle pipelines.
 This is called a latency hiding work model, where the latency of one task is hidden by the progress of other tasks.

 Context switching in a \gls*{gpu} is very fast, as it does not need to save the value of the register to memory as in a \gls*{cpu}.
-The \gls*{gpu} uses the SIMD (Single Instruction, Multiple Data) mode \cite{tino2020simt}, which means that one instruction can process multiple different data, and has many cores built-in that can simultaneously process multiple threads.
+The \gls*{gpu} uses the \gls*{simd} mode \cite{tino2020simt}, which means that one instruction can process multiple different data, and has many cores built-in that can simultaneously process multiple threads.
 Additionally, the \gls*{gpu} can schedule threads at the hardware level, making context switching particularly fast with low overhead.

-Overall, the \gls*{gpu} enables significantly reducing the context-switching in parallelisable tasks, which releases the CPU to process sequential (non-parallelisable) tasks.
-This improves the overall performance of the system by utilizing the resources of both the \gls*{cpu} and \gls*{gpu} effectively.
+Overall, the \gls*{gpu} enables significantly reducing the context-switching in parallelisable tasks, which releases the \gls*{cpu} to process sequential tasks.
+This improves the overall performance of the system by utilising the resources of both the \gls*{cpu} and \gls*{gpu} effectively.